Day trading stocks and technical analysis is a scam.

 You can learn more about the Top 3 Stock Market Trading Strategies here

-With day trading, many patterns will show that FB and AMZN have broken through their support lines and that a downward continuation is likely.
+With day trading, many patterns will show that META and AMZN have broken through their support lines and that a downward continuation is likely.

-While betting on the downtrend will be profitable in some scenarios, statistically (with enough trades), it will not be profitable.
+While betting on the continuation of the downtrend will be profitable in some scenarios, statistically (with enough trades), it will not be profitable.

 I don’t believe any technical analysis indicators are statistically significant, meaning that if you increase the number of trades / occurrences, these indicators will not prove to be reliably profitable.